Uniview

 Install the core packages:

-# For plugin development
+# For React plugin development

-pnpm add @uniview/runtime @uniview/react-renderer @uniview/protocol react
+pnpm add @uniview/react-runtime @uniview/react-renderer @uniview/protocol react

 # For host development (Svelte)